Economic and Political Overview

 Economic Overview

 Tunisia is afflicted by increasing economic disparities that favour its coastal regions, which account for more than 80% of urban areas and 90% of overall employment.
 The highest poverty rates are concentrated in rural areas, especially those in the northwest and southwest of the country (often exceeding 33%).
 Contrarily, the greater Tunis area shows the lowest values (Carnegie).
-According to the latest figures from the National Statistics Institute (INS), as of Q3/2022, the unemployment rate stood at 15.3%; nevertheless, youth unemployment – at 37.8% - was particularly high.
+Poverty at the Upper-Middle Income Poverty Line (USD 6.85/day in 2017 PPP) fell to 15.7% in 2024 (from 15.9% in 2023) and is projected to drop to 14.9% by 2026, according to the World Bank.
+According to the latest figures from the National Statistics Institute (INS), as of Q3/2024, the unemployment rate stood at 16%; nevertheless, youth unemployment – at 40.5% - was particularly high.
+By gender, the unemployment rate remains significantly higher for women (22.1%) than for men (13.3%).

 Source: IMF – World Economic Outlook Database, Latest data available.